Expanding Knowledge in Existing and Emerging Computer Technologies

 Objective: This program is designed to prepare the student for a career as a service technician in the PC industry.
 The program is intended to provide the basic skills, responsibilities and tasks required for a service technician to perform in a technical service environment.
 The program will also prepare the student to pass the A+ Certification Examination, thereby increasing their employment opportunities.

-Prerequisite: Experience using Windows 9.x, NT or 2000 or the program Home Computer Repair and Maintenance
+Prerequisite: Experience using Windows or the program Home Computer Repair and Maintenance

 Programming with Visual Basic.NET